Hughes scores to back Vanecek, Devils beat Avalanche 1-0

 ”We just didn’t have jump,” Avalanche forward Evan Rodrigues said. ”We didn’t get enough odd-man rushes.”

-The Avalanche were coming off 3-2 shootout win over Rangers at Madison Square Garden on Tuesday in which former Rangers netminder Alexandar Georgiev was the winner in his return.
+The Avalanche were coming off 3-2 shootout win over Rangers at Madison Square Garden on Tuesday in which former Rangers netminder Alexandar Geogiev was the winner in his return.

 Avalanche coach Jared Bednar was impressed with the new-look Devils who are showing promise after missing the playoffs the past four seasons.